Managing Your Kids’ Social Media Expectations

 In an interview with Parents, Lisa Strohman, co-founder of the Technology Wellness Center, said that children between the ages of seven and 11 don’t have a full understanding of the hypothetical problems that might arise from using social media (e.g. a mean comment, an adult posing as a friend), but once kids are able to understand their own motivations for wanting to be on social media, they can broaden their thinking and explore the risks around it.

-Talking to teens about social media risks
+Talking about social media risks

 It’s not always easy to talk to teens about the risks of social media, especially if they haven’t been privy to any of the specifics.
 Giving your kids some freedom to explore (with parental guidance, of course), is one of the best ways to help them better understand the potential dangers.
 When a child is able to see the negative comments that get left on a celebrity’s post, for example, it gives parents the chance to discuss how this might also happen on their own photos and videos.
 Even better, parents can use this as an opportunity to teach kids the proper steps to take if they see harmful or inappropriate content and behavior online.